Related Links

 Objective

-The objective of this human biology science fair project is to study color perception by observing afterimages, the images left on your retina after you stare at an object and then look away.
+Investigate color perception by observing afterimages, which are the images left on your retina after you stare at an object and then look away.

 Introduction